tdenise/Canvas-Paint-Program/README.md

 # Canvas-Paint-Program
-Simple paint program to be integrated into interactive project.
+Simple paint program to be integrated into larger interactive project.